lawrencefeng17/lawrencefeng17.github.io/resume.md

 ### Experience
 ---
 **Carnegie Mellon Robotics Institute** \| _Feb.
-2024 - Present_ \| _Research Intern_
+2024 - Present_ \| _Research Intern in the Intelligent Autonomous Manipulation lab_
-* Robot control models struggle to generalize in complex, multi-task settings
-* How can we enable real-world understanding, reasoning, and generalization?
-* We focus on trajectory-based, generative policy pipelines, such as those that utilize point tracking or optical flow
+* Set goals and brainstormed ideas for multi-task, multi-skill robot control problems
-* Creating new and utilizing existing benchmarks to test the robustness of trajectory-based approaches
+* Identified gaps in current research and pinpointed problems in existing trajectory-based approaches to intelligent control
+* Designing experiments in simulation to test robustness, generalization, spatial and semantic reasoning
+* Exploring improvements to multimodal diffusion and transformer-based robot policies

+**TartanAUV** \| _August 2023 - Present_ \| _Software team_
+* Building autonomous underwater vehicles, representing Carnegie Mellon in the annual RoboSub competition
+* Engineering and integrating classical and deep learning vision systems with controls and path planning
+* We placed 6th out of 41 teams in RoboSub 2024!

 **Carnegie AI Safety Initiative (CASI)** \| _March 2024 - Present_ \|
-* Active member of the AI safety reading group
+* Analyzing and debating the latest research as a part of the AI Safety Fundamentals course
 * Widening my philosophical, ethical, and technical perspectives on AI safety
-* Analyzing and debating the latest research in areas such as alignment, interpretability, and explainability

 **Program on AI and Reasoning (PAIR 2024)** \| _August 2024_ \|
-* Camp on artificial intelligence and rationality held by FABRIC
+* Accepted on a full scholarship to attend a 2-week immersive camp on artificial intelligence, cognition, and rationality

 **UC Berkeley ATDP and Monte Vista** \| _August 2020 - August 2022_ \| _Teaching Assistant_
 * Acted as the lead teaching assistant for courses in Python and Java